 Kindergarten – reception – This is for young puppies who are around 8 to 12 weeks old.
 The puppies have had their first vaccination but unable to go to the park and socialise.

 Socialising is an important part of a dog’s life and must be done correctly to avoid issues.
 Kindergarten is the first steps in helping to socialise your dog and making them an all-round social dog.
 These classes generally also look into handling and preventing puppy biting, along with providing house training advice.

 Puppy Classes – This is the junior school for dogs.
 By now, your puppy is allowed out and so needs to learn new things.
 Your puppy will continue socialising and learning basic sit down.
 Wait, watch me.
 Leave it and basic recall.

 Adult classes – the senior school for dogs – This is the time to start teaching more advanced stuff.
 A lot of dog training schools will start to teach exercise that will help your dog go for the Good Citizen scheme should they wish

-This includes good food manners, stay, loose lead walking, goto bed, walking amongst people to name just a few them.
+This includes good food manners, stay, loose lead walking, goto bed, walking amongst people, to name just a few of them.

 How Long are puppy training classes?

 Classes generally last around 6 weeks per age bracket and are run by a professional.
 However, like choosing a good dog walker or pet sitter, it is important that you do homework to ensure the trainers use updated positive methods and also do ongoing CPD training rather than outdated “Barbera Woodhouse” type methods.

 Mealtimes can be used for training as well as when you are out on a walk etc. Essentially mix it up.
 After all, you don want your dog just being able to do a sit an stay in the kitchen but anywhere it is required for his and your safety.

 As a bonus, should you decide to go for the Kennel Club Good Citizen Gold, you will often find this opens doors to hotels etc., as they know the dog is well trained and well behaved.